geoserver/geoserver/doc/en/user/source/styling/sld-extensions/pointsymbols.rst

    ttf://<fontname>#<hexcode>

 where ``fontname`` is the full name of a TTF font available to GeoServer, and ``hexcode`` is the hexadecimal code of the symbol.
-To get the hex code of a symbol, use the "Char Map" utility available in most operating systems (Windows and Gnome on Linux both have one).
+To get the hex code of a symbol, use the "Char Map" utility available in most operating systems (Windows and Linux Gnome both have one).

-For example, to use the "shield" symbol contained in WebDings, the Gnome ``charmap`` reports the symbol hex code as shown:
+For example, to use the "shield" symbol contained in the WebDings font, the Gnome ``charmap`` reports the symbol hex code as shown:

 .. figure:: images/charmap.png
    :align: center